-Event planning guide
+SEXUAL ASSAULT AWARENESS MONTH

+EVENT PLANNING GUIDE

-he following list of event ideas can help in planning an effective Sexual Assault Awareness Month (SAAM) campaign.
+he following list of event ideas can help in planning an effective Sexual Assault Awareness ■ Month (SAAM) campaign.
 While April is only one month out of the year, SAAM events can provide excellent opportunities to establish partnerships, launch new campaigns and programs, and initiate prevention activities that will continue throughout the year and beyond.

+GETTING STARTED

-As you get started in planning your events, it is helpful to decide on your campaign goals, as different types of events can have different results and meaning in the community.
-Choose events and activities that will meet your goals and your community's needs and adapt them according to your timeline and resources.
+As you get started in planning your events, it is helpful to decide on your campaign goals.
+Different types of events have different results and meaning in the community.
+Choose events and activities that will meet your goals and your community's needs.
+Then adapt them according to your timeline and resources.
 With planning, creativity, and support, great events can come together on short time frames and limited budgets.

 Remember to consider whether there are activities already happening in your community that you can support and promote.
 Also, be sure to add SAAM events to the national calendar at www.nsvrc.org/calendar.

-Types of events
+TYPES OF EVENTS

-Different types of events can achieve different types of goals.
+Different types of events can achieve different goals.
 The event ideas listed in the pages that follow have been labeled to help you find events that fit your goals.
 Many events can be used to achieve several goals at once.

+Awareness 🗶

 Awareness events are useful for sharing information about sexual violence, promoting resources, and establishing new relationships in the community.
 Awareness can be an important first step toward many other goals.

-Fundraising
+Fundraising \$\frac{1}{3}\$

 Fundraising activities can be incorporated into many other types of events to support sexual violence prevention and services.

-Healing
+Healing 🤲

-Events with a healing focus are designed to support survivors in speaking out, sharing their stories, and connecting with other survivors and suggort networks.
+Events with a healing focus are designed to support survivors in speaking out, sharing their stories, and connecting with other survivors and support networks.
+Community engagement 🚮

-Community engagement

 Community engagement opportunities increase community members' abilities to collectively change policies, systems, and social norms.

-Public policy
+Public policy III

 Events and activities educate and engage policymakers and community members around policies related to sexual violence.

-A step toward prevention
+A step toward prevention \